artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 Other entities       Name
 ==================== =============================

 Generated slugs will only allow digits, letters, and dashes.
-English stop- words (such as "the," "a," "an," etc) are removed, and any other sequences of unaccepted characters (non-latin characters, accented or special characters, etc.)  are replaced with dashes.
-This conforms to general practice around slug creation - for example, it is "common practice to make the slug all lowercase, accented characters are usually replaced by letters from  the English alphabet, punctuation marks are generally removed, and long page  titles should also be truncated to keep the final URL to a reasonable length" (`Wikipedia <http://en.wikipedia.org/wiki/Clean_URL#Slug>`__).
+English articles (such as "the," "a," "an," etc) are removed, and any other sequences of unaccepted characters (e.g. accented or special characters, etc.) are replaced with dashes.
+This conforms to general practice around slug creation - for example, it is "common practice to make the slug all lowercase, accented characters are usually replaced by letters from the English alphabet, punctuation marks are generally removed, and long page titles should also be truncated to keep the final URL to a reasonable length"
+(`Wikipedia <http://en.wikipedia.org/wiki/Clean_URL#Slug>`__).
 In AtoM, slugs are truncated to a maximum of 250 characters.